Important research tools

 Standards / Patents

-For your online research you may use the freely-accessible databases of the Beuth Verlag.
-In the libraries themselves, you may use a comprehensive collection of DIN-pocketbooks, single standards and technical regulations.
+At our libraries, you may use a comprehensive collection of DIN-pocketbooks, single standards and technical regulations.
 Please ask your librarian.

 DEPATISnet is the database of the German Patent and Trade Mark Office for online searches on patent publications from around the world.
 It includes the internal DEPATIS electronic document archive of the office (German patent information system).